 Traditional proprietary trading continues to only have the purpose of supplementing our service-oriented business activities and takes place within very strictly defined limits.
 The market risks arising from proprietary trading positions are managed using an efficient risk measurement system.
 Value-at-risk figures are calculated using a Monte Carlo simulation on a daily basis for all positions containing market price risks.
-For ongoing management, a confidence level of 99% and a holding period for the financial instruments of ten trading days are assumed for these value-atrisk calculations.
-In accordance with the regulatory requirements, an extremely conservative approach is additionally used within the framework of risk-bearing capacity with a confidence level of 99.9% and holding periods that are differentiated by asset classes (under the economic perspective).
-As risk factor, discount factors in interest rates, equity time series or equity indices in equities, and exchange rates in foreign currencies are used, with a historical observation period of one year.
-The value-at-risk calculation is carried out using exponentially weighted historical observations.
+The model is based on a refined method that depicts the edges of the value change distribution using a "fat tail" approach.
+This means that certain unusual market movements can be taken into account more cautiously in the individual financial instruments.
+For ongoing management with a short-term focus, a confidence level of 99% and a holding period for the financial instruments of ten trading days are assumed for these value-at-risk calculations.
+In accordance with the regulatory requirements, extremely conservative parameters are additionally applied within the framework of risk-bearing capacity with a confidence level of 99.9% and holding periods that are differentiated by asset classes (under the economic perspective).
+As risk factors, discount factors in interest rates, equity time series or equity indices in equities, and exchange rates in foreign currencies, are used, with a historical observation period of at least one year.
+The value-at-risk calculation is carried out using exponentially weighted historical observations for equity risks, for example.
 Under this approach, the value-at-risk reacts faster to current changes in market events than with equally weighted historical observation values.
+This proved its worth once again against the backdrop of the crisis-related developments that arose in the financial year.